EnterpriseDB/tpa/docs/src/tpaexec-configure.md

-The use of wildcards in `*_package_version` when added permanently to `config.yml` can result in unexpected updates to installed software during `tpaexec deploy` on nodes with RHEL 8 and above (or derivative OSs that use dnf, such as Rocky Linux).
+The use of wildcards in `*_package_version` when added permanently to `config.yml` can result in unexpected updates to installed software during `tpaexec deploy` on nodes with RHEL 8 and above (or derivative operating systems that use dnf, such as Rocky Linux).
 When deploy runs on an existing cluster that already has packages installed, Ansible might be unable to match the full package version.
 For example, if the value for `bdr_package_version` was set to `3.6*`,
 then:
 1. Ansible can't match this to an installed version of PGD.
-a.
-It assumes no package is installed.
+1. It assumes no package is installed.
 1. It attempts to install the latest version available of the package with the same name in the configured repository, that is, 3.7.